-Planning for safety in the event of getting hurt on vacation is a vital part of getting prepared for any trip.
+Planning for safety in the event of getting injured is a vital part of getting prepared for any trip.
 One of the key factors is having reliable contacts if you get into a situation where you require medical aid.

 One sure way to have that is to work with a company such as Flying Angels that provides medical transport for those who need aid and support.
 That’s a decision that can alleviate a lot of the worry associated with planning for a medical emergency while on vacation.